 Multiple security issues were discovered in Chromium, which could result in the execution of arbitrary code, denial of service or information disclosure.

-Several vulnerabilities were discovered in gerbv, a Gerber file viewer, which could result in the execution of arbitrary code, denial of service or information disclosure if a specially crafted file is processed.
+A buffer overflow was found in file, a file type classification tool, which may result in denial of service if a specially crafted file is processed.